 Michel Guillemette was born on 27 March 1947.
-At the age of nineteen, he who led a life like most teenagers had a diving accident where he broke his spinal column and left him a tetraplegic.
-After several years in a sanatorium he learnt how to write with his mouth thanks to a rehabilitation programme.
+At the age of nineteen, he who led a life like most teenagers had a diving accident where he broke his spinal column, leaving him a tetraplegic.
+After several years in a sanatorium, he learnt how to write with his mouth thanks to a rehabilitation programme.
 He also attempted mouth painting and became aware of his talent “which is going to enable me to live a more independent life”, as he emphasizes.
-From 1985-90, he took lessons with an arts professor and improved his technique.
-In 1987 he received a scholarship from the AMFPA.
+From 1985-90, he took lessons with an art professor and improved his technique.
+In 1987 he received a Scholarship from the AMFPA.

-The favourite subject to Michel is landscapes.
+The favourite subject of Michel is landscapes.
 His works, mainly oil paintings, were presented to the public at numerous exhibitions which granted him fame.
-The biggest success of this well-known artist was his painting of the birth of Jesus Christ, which was used for the Christmas stamp of the Canada Post in the year 2000.
-Michel Guillemette gives talks about his life and his experiences in schools and hopes that these help the pupils to build a better future.
+The biggest success of this well-known artist was his painting of Nativity of Jesus Christ, which was used for the Christmas stamp of the Canada Post in the year 2000.
+Michel Guillemette gives talks about his life and his experiences in schools and hopes that it help the pupils to build a better future.

 No Painting Available for this artist.